Get to Know the WMPO

 - Other local, State, or Federal agencies impacting transportation in the planning area at the invitation of the TAC.

-The WMPO is required to complete the transportation planning process continuing, cooperative and comprehensive manner.
-In order to accomplish these goals, the WMPO has the responsibility to coordinate TCC and Board activities, complete a Unified Planning Work Program (UPWP), review and approve the Metropolitan Transportation Improvement Program, adopt a Metropolitan Transportation Plan and Comprehensive Transportation Plan, approve changes to the Federal-Aid Functional Classification System and establish goals and objectives for the transportation planning process.
+The WMPO is required to conduct the transportation planning process in a continuing, cooperative, and comprehensive manner.
+In order to accomplish these goals, the WMPO has the responsibility of coordinating TCC and Board activities, adopting a Metropolitan Transportation Plan and Comprehensive Transportation Plan, reviewing and approving the Metropolitan Transportation Improvement Program, completing a Unified Planning Work Program (UPWP), approving changes to the Federal-Aid Functional Classification System, and establishing goals and objectives for the transportation planning process.